 9.1 Appeals may be made to the Board, in writing within fourteen (14) calendar days of an appellant receiving disciplinary action.
-Details of the procedures are contained in the Policies and Procedures Manual - Code of Conduct and Discipline Policy.
+Details of the procedures are contained in the Safe Sport Policy Manual - Appeal Policy.

 ARTICLE X - BOOKS AND RECORDS